 The Perfect Molasses Cookie

-*Without a doubt the best molasses cookie ever …..in my humble opinion.
-My mom has been making them since I was a little girl!
+My favorite holiday cookie and the recipe my mom has been baking since I was a little girl!

 - 1 1/2 cup vegetable oil

 - 1 teaspoon ground cloves